F. Gwynplaine MacIntyre: Death

-In the months leading up to his death, MacIntyre became increasingly depressed and despondent.
-He sent mass emails to friends where he spoke of being troubled by his childhood (he would describe his family as "deeply evil people") and referenced suicide.
+For months preceding his death, MacIntyre had become more and more depressed and despondent.
+He sent mass emails to friends where he spoke of being troubled by his childhood.
+He described his family as "deeply evil people" and referenced suicide.
 He had also lost his night job as a printer and claimed to have health problems including synaesthesia.
-One day before his death, MacIntyre posted a review of the silent German science fiction film Metropolis (1927), titled "My favourite film, my last review" on IMDb.
+The day before his death, MacIntyre posted a review of the silent German science fiction film Metropolis (1927), titled "My favourite film, my last review" on IMDb.
+He concluded this review by writing, "Nitrate film stock doesn't last forever, and all good things come to a happy ending.
+This is my last review here.
+I'll keep watching movies, but other passions are important to me as well.
+Thank you, IMDb, and thank you to everyone who has read my reviews.
+I will happily rate 'Metropolis' a full 10 out of 10."

-On 24 June 2010, police were called to MacIntyre's Bensonhurst apartment after a friend received a mass email from MacIntyre that alluded to suicide.
-Six police officers forcibly removed MacIntyre from the apartment as he yelled that he wanted to die and take "everyone in the building down with me".
+On 24 June 2010, police were called to MacIntyre's Bensonhurst apartment by a friend who had received the mass email which alluded to suicide.
+Six police officers forcibly removed MacIntyre from the apartment.
+He yelled that he wanted to die and take "everyone in the building down with me".
 He was taken to Coney Island Hospital for psychiatric evaluation and released hours later.
 MacIntyre returned to his apartment and sent off an angry mass email admonishing the person who called the police.
 At around 9:30 a.m. on 25 June, MacIntyre, who was a long time hoarder, lit the contents of his apartment on fire.
 The fire quickly engulfed the building and took sixty firefighters more than an hour to extinguish.
-MacIntyre's body was later found among the burned debris.
+MacIntyre's body was found among the burned debris.
 He was the only fatality in the fire as the other residents were quickly evacuated.

-After his death, MacIntyre's brother came forward and stated that MacIntyre's life story was in fact fabricated, but did not provide any details about his real-life story- save that they did have Scottish ancestry- or the reasons for his fabrications and affectations.
+After his death, MacIntyre's brother came forward and stated that MacIntyre's life story was fabricated, but did not provide any details about his real-life story, save that they did have Scottish ancestry, or the reasons for his fabrications and affectations.